top of page

 About

-Farhana is a writer, editor, voiceover artist and teacher from south-west London, UK.
+Farhana Khalique is a writer, editor, voiceover artist, teacher and PhD student from south-west London, UK.

 Farhana is also a freelance voiceover artist and has worked as a continuity announcer at Channel 4 Television, and she has over fifteen years of experience of teaching A Level and GCSE English in schools and colleges in inner city London.

 Farhana regularly teaches creative writing workshops and masterclasses, both independently and with other organisations.
-Forthcoming and previous workshops include collaborations with Flash Fiction Festival, Retreat West, The Crow Collective, Dahlia Publishing, Stay At Home Lit Fest, South Asian Heritage Month UK, and more.
+Forthcoming and previous workshops include collaborations with Writers & Artists, SmokeLong Quarterly, Flash Fiction Festival UK, Retreat West, National Flash Fiction Day UK, The Crow Collective, Dahlia Publishing, South Asian Heritage Month UK, and more.

 Farhana Khalique headshot.jpg